 Weight Management

 There may be no other more cyclical problem than weight gain.
-Some outside factor–stress, a relationship issue, even an injury that reduces your activity level–.
+Some outside factor–stress, a relationship issue, even an injury that reduces your activity level–can trigger weight gain.
 You become frustrated and get down on yourself, and you address your emotions by eating.
 The added weight decreases your activity level, feeds into your self-loathing, and it just goes downhill from there.

 The only thing to stop this decline is the understanding that your health and your quality of life matter because you matter.
 Stopping, thinking, and realizing that it’s important to get healthy is the only thing you can do to head off all the bad things that you are burdened by.
 Circle a date on the calendar, and make that the first day of the new you.